leokassio/Data-Collecting/README.md

 This script are a simple courtesy of weapons to this battle.

 Actually the project provides the following files:
-  -Foursquare Venues Crawler: HTML parser to collect data from venues pages of Foursquare app -Twitter Monitor based on Geolocation: simple crawler to collect data from Twitter Stream API -OpenSignal Crawler: crawler to collect data of cellphone antenas and quality of signal from OpenSignal project
+  - Foursquare Venues Crawler: HTML parser to collect data from venues pages of Foursquare app
+  - Twitter Monitor based on Geolocation: simple crawler to collect data from Twitter Stream API
+  - OpenSignal Crawler: crawler to collect data of cellphone antenas and quality of signal from OpenSignal project

 OBS: all the scripts are python and use some external packages/modules or need a specific input file.
 Feel free to extend your project based on my code.